PIP Insurance Claims in Florida

 In Florida, this coverage is mandatory for all owners of automobiles on their auto insurance policies.
 If you are involved in an automobile accident, this coverage comes first before health insurance and supplemental insurance kicks in.
 Your auto insurance rates will not increase if you were not at fault in the accident.
 Premiums are determined in Florida based upon this concept.

-Note: If you weren’t at fault in the accident, you also may claim against the person who was at fault for the balance of your medical bills over your PIP coverage, as well as any money or compensatory damages.
+Note: If you weren’t at fault in the accident, you also may make a claim against the person who was at fault for the balance of your medical bills over your PIP coverage, as well as any money or compensatory damages.
 However, your medical bills will still be paid at 80% by your own PIP carrier.

 PIP coverage provides for payment of medical bills by your insurance company up to $10,000 (unless you buy additional “extended” PIP coverage, which would pay more than $10,000, or have Medical Payments Coverage, which would pay the other 20% that your PIP does not pay).